jch/github-deprecation/README.md

 * optionally also log the deprecation
 * error handling
 * if issue is already closed, add a comment and re-open it?

+* if we wanted to be fancy
+* calculating an edit-distance probably removes a lot of duplicates
+* test: when title is too long, then what? what about sha-ing the title and prefixing that to the title?